wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

   <vertical url_name="131a499ddaa3474194c1aa2eced34455"/>
  </vertical>

-The ``<vertical>`` element above ireferences the parent component file that contains the child components:
+The ``<vertical>`` element above references the parent component file that contains the child components:

 .. code-block:: xml